-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
-The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

 As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-Example 1: You are operating solely out of a warehouse in Portland, Oregon and make a sale to a customer in New Bedford, Massachusetts—a state where your business has no physical presence: You are not required to collect sales tax from the New Bedford customer.
+Example 1: You are an online retailer located in Portland, Oregon and make a sale through your website to a customer in New Bedford, Massachusetts—a state where your business has no physical presence: You are not required to collect sales tax from the New Bedford customer.

-Example 2: You are operating solely out of an office in Worcester, Massachusetts and make a sale to a customer in Cambridge, Massachusetts: You are required to collect sales tax from the Cambridge customer.
+Example 2: You are an online retailer located in Worcester, Massachusetts and make a sale through your website to a customer in Cambridge, Massachusetts: You are required to collect sales tax from the Cambridge customer.

 Example 3: After several years of operating solely out of a warehouse in Portland, Oregon, you open a one-room satellite office just outside of Boston, Massachusetts—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Springfield, Massachusetts: You are required to collect sales tax from the Springfield customer.
+A day later, you make a sale through your website to a customer in Springfield, Massachusetts: You are required to collect sales tax from the Springfield customer.

 Some items sold via the Internet to Massachusetts customers may be exempt from sales tax under Massachusetts law.
 For example, MGL 64H(6)(k) states that many articles of clothing costing $175 or less are exempt from sales tax.
 For further information on exemptions, check the various sections of MGL 64H(6)—and also the DOR’s online Guide to the sales and use tax, which contains sections covering many of the most important tax-exempt items.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
 The section of the DOR’s online Guide to the sales and use tax entitled “What is the use tax?” mentions, among other possibilities, items purchased over the Internet, and gives, as an illustrative example of where use tax is due, the case of a consumer buying goods from an out-of-state firm and paying no sales tax.